Huertz/Module-Challenge-2/README.md

 Provide a short description explaining the what, why, and how of your project.
 Use the following questions as a guide:

 - What was your motivation?
-My motivation for this project was to build while also understanding the concepts of HTML and CSS.
+My motivation for this project was to build my first porfolio while also understanding the concepts of HTML and CSS.
 - Why did you build this project?
 (Note: the answer is not "Because it was a homework assignment.")
 I builded the project becuase I wanted to undestnad HTML and CSS.
 Also to have aunderttanding of webdige.
 To be able to have a orgnaize website, the design should be planned before starting to right the code.
 It helps to have a final picture of the website.